 The main resources consumed by the Group during the Reporting Period included electricity, water, and paper.
-China UIP also owned and operated a vehicle powered by petrol.
 For detailed consumption data, please refer to the subsection "Environmental KPIs" under the section "KPIs Summary".
-As we purchased those resources from local utilities, we did not encounter any issue in sourcing water or other resources.
-We encourage employees to follow the established green office practice as discussed under following subsection "Green Office Practice".
-We have also formulated the following resource consumption targets:
+As we purchased these resources from local utility providers, we did not encounter any issue in sourcing water or other resources.
+We encourage employees to follow the established green office practice as discussed under the following subsection "Green Office Practice".